Telecominfraproject/wlan-cloud-ucentralgw/README.md

 ### Certificates
 Love'em of hate'em, we gotta use'em.
 So we tried to make this as easy as possible for you.
-Under the `cert_scripts` you can run a single command that will generate all the files you need.
+Under the `cert_scripts` you can run a single command (`create_sertificates.sh`) that will generate all the files you need.
 By default, this will generate the server side of the certificates as well as certificates for 10 devices.
 You can change the variable `howmany` in the script to change that number.